agentallandev/AgentAllan-Lantern-Corps/README.md

 # AgentAllan-Lantern-Corps

-## Github repo for the AgentAllan Lantern Corps mod, also known as aalc.
+### Github repo for the AgentAllan Lantern Corps mod, also known as aalc.

-### Becoming a Lantern
+## Becoming a Lantern
+The first step to becomming a lantern, is to get a blank lantern ring To make a blank ring, you need a ring core, and 8 Iron